austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Plugins.md

       - `:Dispatch! rspec`: run entire test suite in background
     - `Copen`: view the results of background job in quickfix window
   - [Rails](https://github.com/tpope/vim-rails)
-    - gf: considers context and knows about partials, fixtures, and more
+    - `gf`: considers context and knows about partials, fixtures, and more
     - Navigate Rails directory structure
       - `:A`: jump to alternate file
       - `:AS`, `:AV`: jump to alternate file in a horizontal or vertical split